DigitalHubUAE/php-developer/README.md

 - Remember to Test the different status code, 404 and 422 also need to be cover in the tests.

 ## Lately

-Document the project, how to spin up the project, how to run the tests and how to generate the database and the dummy content.
+Document the project, how to spin up the project, **how to run the tests** and how to generate the database and the dummy content.

+The README file should have all the step to set up the project locally.
+Remember as less command for set up the project much better.

 After you have the documentation, create a repository in GitLab/Github/Bitbucket and send us the link of the repository to pablo.morales@mailmac.net

+The time estimated for the project is between 1 and 5 hours, if you feel that will take more you can cut corners, but that will affect the result of the test.

 We are going to give you feedback as fast as possible.